osu-codeclub/carpentries-aug-2024/12_dplyr.md

 - `select()` to pick columns (variables)
 - `filter()` to pick rows (observations)
 - `rename()` to change column names
-- `arrange()` to change the order of rows (i.e., to sort)
+- `arrange()` to change the order of rows (i.e., to sort a data frame)
 - `mutate()` to modify values in columns and create new columns
 - `summarize()` (with `group_by()`) to compute summaries across rows

-All of these functions take a data frame as the *input*, and return a new, modified data frame as the output.
+Importantly, all these functions take a data frame as the *input*, and return a new, modified data frame as the output.

 *dplyr* belongs to a broader family of R packages designed for “dataframe-centric” data science called the “Tidyverse”.
 The other